colinwren/cartero-screencast/README.md

       input(type="text")
       button(type="submit") login
 ```
 The bundle comment specifies which bundles should be included in this template.
 In this case the LoginForm bundle has `loginForm.css` and `loginForm.js` asset files and is dependent on the Form bundle which has the `form.css` file.
-This will cause those files to be included via `style` and `script` tags wherever the `!{cartero_css}` and `!{cartero_css}` are in the Jade template.
+This will cause those files to be included via `link` and `script` tags wherever the `!{cartero_css}` and `!{cartero_css}` are in the Jade template.

 Lets create a Gruntfile to run the Cartero build:
 #### `Gruntfile.js`